-Now click the correct button, for the vernier, on the left: which way is the top vernier line misaligned?
+Now click the correct button, for the vernier: which way is the top vernier line misaligned?
 For the Landolt C, on the right, where is the gap?

-If you hit the correct button, the offset = gap size (number at the top) will decrease.
+If you hit the correct button, the offset = gap size (number at the top) will decrease (also the indicator will turn green).
 The vernier and the Landolt C are redrawn with random directions.
 Keep on clicking (at least 10×) to make the vernier aligned or the the Landolt C very small.

-Suggestion: start with the Landolt C on the right until you’re at your limit.
+Suggestion: start with the Landolt C until you’re at your limit.
 Then continue with the vernier lines.
-Note that you can still correctly judge their offset, while the Landolt C on the right is just a fly blob.
+Note that you can still correctly judge their offset, while the Landolt C is just a fly spot.
 Do you agree that the vernier lines can still be judged when the gap of the Landolt C can no longer be recognised?
 For me, at reading distance, vernier resolution is ≈0.05 pixel, while I cannot recognize the Landolt C below ≈0.5 pixel gap size (the absolute limit depends on the distance, on your eyes and your visual display unit).

 Hyperacuity.
 Vernier acuity is also called hyperacuity, because its resolution is 5-10× higher than that of visual acuity.
 Hyperacuity is the secret behind the precision of a sliding caliper.
 Hyperacuity corresponds to “recognition of relative position”.